bensteinberg/recipes.hs/README.md

 3. `stack build` to build the application
 4. Make a data file in `data/recipes.yaml` -- see below.
 5. `stack test` if you like
+6. Install `npm` and run `npm install` (the front end is now written in Vue and built by webpack)
-6. `make build` to prepare the application for deployment
+7. `make build` to prepare the application for deployment
-7. After `make run`, the application should be running locally, at [http://127.0.0.1:26544/index.html](http://127.0.0.1:26544/index.html).
+8. After `make run`, the application should be running locally, at [http://127.0.0.1:26544/index.html](http://127.0.0.1:26544/index.html)
-7. `rsync -avz build/ you@yourserver:/some/directory/`
+9. `rsync -avz build/ you@yourserver:/some/directory/` (but note that the executable built locally may not be correct for your deployment environment)

 You can run the application informally on `yourserver` with `cd /some/directory ; ./recipes` inside tmux or screen; systemd users